collapsed-stacks/startups/questions/12481/good-places-to-recruit-fresh-talent-of-programmers-and-sports-statisticians.md

 - tagged: `software`, `young-entrepreneurs`, `programmers`, `statistics`
 - score: 1

-<p>I am a young entrepreneur searching for staff to invest time that will be rewarded by completion of a innovative service for profit.
-I need to find hungry programmers preferably between ages 16 &amp; 24.I've started on my source code for the software I want to create but without the help of statisticians/programmers to help proofread it won't be ready for users anytime soon.
-I need at least one of each. </p>
+I am a young entrepreneur searching for staff to invest time that will be rewarded by completion of a innovative service for profit.
+I need to find hungry programmers preferably between ages 16 & 24.I've started on my source code for the software I want to create but without the help of statisticians/programmers to help proofread it won't be ready for users anytime soon.
+I need at least one of each.

 ## Answer 12486